Functional plasma coatings

-Our offers include the development, characterization and production of functional layers and range from problem analyses, literature research and feasibility studies on to prototype creation and small series coating production.
-In the context of technology transfer projects, we support our partners in the placement and establishment of coating processes in-house.
+Our services include development, characterization and production of functional coatings under atmospheric pressure (~1013 hPa/mbar), in fine vacuum (~0.1 Pa) and high vacuum (~10-5 Pa) and range from problem analyses, literature research and feasibility studies to prototype production and small series coating.
+Within the scope of technology transfer projects, we also support our partners in installing and establishing the coating processes in-house.

 Coating Materials, Substrates and Applications